U-M Research & Compliance

 Welcome to Coordinated Services & Practices

-As part of the U-M Human Research Protection Program (HRPP), CSP an oversight structure supports the harmonization of IRB practices and single IRB efforts.
+As part of the U-M Human Research Protection Program (HRPP), CSP, an oversight structure supports the harmonization of IRB practices and single IRB efforts.

 The CSP partners with the U-M IRBs to identify common workflows where IRB practices may be standardized with a goal of providing harmonized process guidance for both study teams and IRB staff.
 CSP assists in developing centrally coordinated services and stores relevant procedural and guidance documents in a central location.